 Everest Base Camp trek is the most adventurous and mysterious trek many travelers from around the world travel every year.
-During the month from August to January, the trail is busy by the travelers, guides and porters.
+During the month from August to January, the trail is busy with travelers, guides, and porters.
 The journey to Everest Base Camp Trek is an unforgettable journey that features the great experience of exploring the Khumbu region and Sagarmatha National Park of Nepal.
-It’s the journey to create memories, to add thrill to your life and teach yourself about the hardcore adventure.
+It’s the journey to create memories, add thrill to your life, and teach yourself about hardcore adventure.
 You can enjoy the culture of high Himalayan people mainly known as Sherpa, you get to explore the pristine alpine environment and vast landscape.
-If you have the vacation for more than 2 weeks it the first choice you need to keep in your bucket list because you will never get such worthy trekking experience anywhere else on Earth.
+If you have the vacation for more than 2 weeks it is the first choice you need to keep on your bucket list because you will never get such a worthy trekking experience anywhere else on Earth.
 You can experience more about Nepal, know more about the high Himalayas and experience the adventure filled with a myriad of Himalayan facets.

 Best Features of the Trek

 You need to expect something more than just a trek while trekking to the world's famous route of Everest Base Camp.
 Not only the destination has great views to offer but it varies in terms of natural beauty, vast landscape, majestic mountains, and cultural context.
 For starters,